Picadillo is a spicy Latin American meat dish often served as a stuffing in chilies, taco filling, or served with rice.

 I nabbed this recipe from my friend Heidi H's recipe collection one day because it looked intriguing.

 Lots of flavor and in the time it takes you to cook the rice, the dish will be done.

-- 1 lb ground pork (can substitute ground turkey, but add a bit of oil to the pan when cooking)
+- 1 pound ground pork (can substitute ground turkey, but add an extra tablespoon of oil to the pan when cooking)

 - 1/3 cup thinly sliced onions

 - 2 cloves garlic, minced